DavidBaldsiefen/splid-challenge/notes.md

 ### TODOs & Ideas

+- DOWNLOAD v3 test set!

 - Train on whole dataset
 - use save-best only, at least on classifier!
 - separate EW/NS again, at least for ADIK localizer (see shap analysis results)
     - alternative idea: split model outputs earlier, i.e. one hidden layer per output
+- use per-direction thresholds for localizers
 - remove NS detections during EW-NK, remove ID detections during SK
 - more regularization on classifier, less on localizer
 - run two classifiers, one that just detects NK vs SK and then one that classifies between EK/CK/HK